Toyota is a Great Company for a Reason

 The Best Business will look at the business as a system.
-Toyota is a business system like every other company.
+Consequently Toyota is a business system like every other company.
 This system contains overhead entities such as HR and IT.
 Value Streams represent all value-added entities.
 Value Streams spread beyond the walls of Toyota.

 Set the Course with Ground Rules

 Define the Value Delivered

 Map the Value Stream from Customer Order to Customer Delivery